 Once people agree that a new release branch should be made, the Release Manager creates it with the following procedure (substitute A.B with the version you're preparing, eg. 1.3, or 2.0):

 Review the Roadmap.
 Should any of the outstanding items be addressed before branching?

 Do any tree-wide, mechanical changes.
 (Non-mechanical changes should have happened earlier to allow for review.)
 This eases merging later.
-Examples include stripping trailing whitespace and plugging error leaks and fixing invariants in C headers and code search and replace.
+Examples include stripping trailing whitespace and plugging error leaks and fixing invariants in C headers (another case) and code search and replace.
 (This is also a good time to do other periodical housekeeping tasks such as static analysis.)